Joecstarr/thesis/sections/background/foundations_of_knots/kauf_bkt.md

 ##### Kauffman Bracket

-The Kauffman bracket is a function that takes knot diagrams as inputs and outputs a polynomial with integer coefficients.
+The Kauffman bracket is a function that takes a knot diagrams as input and outputs a polynomial with integer coefficients.

 ```{prf:definition} Kauffman Bracket [@kauffmanStateModelsJones1987] [@lickorishIntroductionKnotTheory1997]